 Total Hip Arthroplasty (Hip Replacement)

-Total hip arthroplasty (THA) is one of the most transformative surgical procedures in medicine — reliably eliminating hip pain, restoring mobility, and returning patients to active lives.
+Total hip arthroplasty (THA) is one of the most transformative surgical procedures in medicine.
+It reliably eliminates hip pain, restores mobility, and returns patients to active lives.
 With modern implants, techniques, and rapid recovery protocols, the procedure has evolved dramatically: patients now walk on their new hip the same day as surgery, go home within 24 hours, and return to recreational activities within months.
 At Maryland Orthopedic Specialists, our adult reconstruction team performs primary total hip replacement using the most advanced implant technologies and personalized approach selection to ensure optimal, durable outcomes.

 Ready to get started?